 Chalet / 1 bedrooms / sleeps 2 Home 622154

 Chalet / 1 bedrooms / sleeps 2

-Trevince is a twin-bedded chalet nestled within the lush greenery of Trevaunance Cove, St Agnes and only 100 metres from the beautiful beach.
+Trevince is a twin-bedded, studio chalet nestled within the lush greenery of Trevaunance Cove, St Agnes and only 100 metres from the beautiful beach.

-The kitchen area is equipped with a four-ring gas hob, microwave, fridge and kettle and leads onto the bedroom with twin beds.
+The kitchen area/ dining and bedroom is open-plan.
+The kitchen is equipped with a four-ring gas hob, microwave, fridge and kettle and leads onto the bedroom with twin beds.
 There is a separate modern shower room and WC.

 Outside there is off-street parking and guests can relax in the beautiful, sunny garden equipped with patio furniture and sun umbrella.
 And, if all that relaxing gets too much, then the beach is only a stone's throw from the doorstep or you could explore the southwest coastal path which runs alongside the edge of the secluded garden and leads out onto the cliffs beyond.

 An ideal base for nature lovers, walkers, surfers and all those wishing to leave their car behind and have easy access to some of the best of St Agnes' restaurants, bars and cafes.
 Trevaunance Cove is at the mouth of a long wooded valley which snakes down to the sea from St Agnes.
 This is a beautiful, picturesque part of the coast with a lovely pub, artists' studios and craft shops all within easy walking distance from this lovely property.